jrcastle/EbyEAnalysis/README.md

 ========================================== POST ANALYZER ==========================================
 This is the offline software used to perform the offline EbyE analysis in CMS.
 It is assumed that the user is using CMSSW, ROOT, and ROOUnfold for this.
-For the most part the software is location independent aside from three essential files.
+For the most part the software is location- independent aside from three essential files.
 The three files in question are header files that contain essential namespaces/classes for virtually every macro in this repository: